eclipse/xtext/xtext-website/documentation/330_web_support.md

  * `format()`
    Formats the current selection (or the whole document if the selection has zero length) and returns the formatted text.
  * `generate()`
    Returns the document generated from the associated resource.
-If more than one document has been generated, an object with a property `documents` is returned, which is an array of objects with the properties `name`, `contentType`, and `content`.
+If more than one document has been generated, an object with a property `artifacts` is returned, which is an array of objects with the properties `name`, `contentType`, and `content`.
  * `loadResource()`
    Loads the associated resource and returns an object with properties `fullText` and `dirty`.
 If the resource has been modified during the current session, the modified version is returned even if the page is reloaded.
  * `saveResource()`